ReillyBova/Global-Illumination/README.md

 Once `photonmap` has been compiled, run it in the command line using the following arguments:

 ```
-$ ./photonmap src.scn [output.png] [-FLAGS]
+$ ./photonmap src.scn output.png [-FLAGS]
 ```

+There are also provided shortcuts in the Makefile to expedite the scene-rendering process (as the number of flags can grow rather lengthy).

-Here is a breakdown of the meaning of the arguments and avaliable flags:
+Here is a breakdown of the meaning of the arguments, as well as the avaliable flags:
 * src.scn => file path to input scene image (required)
-* output.png => file path output; if not provided, program will launch OpenGL viewer
+* output.png => file path to output (required)
 * General flag arguments:
   * `-resolution <int X> <int Y>` => Sets output image dimensions to X by Y. Default is X=1024 Y=1024
   * `-v` => Enables verbose output, which prints rendering statistics to the screen.
 Off by default